MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$a\left(x\right)$$ is an arbitrary mapping of system's states and $$\beta\left(x\right)$$ acts as the state-dependent standard deviation of state noise $$\eta$$.
 Note that this dependency can be arbitrary, which endows ARCH models with a great deal of flexibility.
 Typically, ARCH models are employed in modeling financial time series that exhibit time-varying [volatility](https://en.wikipedia.org/wiki/Stochastic_volatility), i.e. periods of swings (when $$\beta$$ is high) interspersed with periods of relative calm (when $$\beta$$ is low).

 In its native form, VBA's generative model does not apprently handle state-dependent noise.
 But in fact, one can use the same trick as for AR(p) models.
-In brief:

-First, one augments hidden states with dummy states $$w_t$$ as follows:
+First, one augments the native state-space with dummy states $$w_t$$ as follows:

 $$ z_t = \left[\begin{array}{l} x_t \\ w_t \end{array}\right] $$